 The ultimate goal of customer journey maps is therefore to optimize your channels to better attract and especially better convert consumers on your platforms.

 Today the average conversion rate on a platform is actually quite low:It means that this is a big issue for digital marketing.
 But it also means that there are many opportunities to increase sales conversion.

 By doing so, you may reduce process and development costs, increase customer satisfaction and loyalty, which will necessarily result in favorable recommendations for your brand.
 It will allow you to be in the right place at the right time and offer the best possible experience to your customers.
 And excellent online experience means conversion, loyalty and a valuable brand image in China.

 Your Customer journey map should focus on two aspects of your marketing conversion funnel:

-The first essential step when working on your customer journey map is to immerse yourself entirely in the Chinese digital ecosystem to understand its key specificities, regarding UX/UI but also regarding the overall user journey in China.
+The first essential step when talking about Consumer Experience Management in China is to immerse yourself entirely in the Chinese digital ecosystem to understand its key specificities, regarding UX/UI but also regarding the overall user journey in China.
 You can compare the Chinese digital environment to your Western environment.

 Daxue Consulting draws up a list of helpful questions to ask like:

 The objective is to extract the best practices and must-have for your brand in China.
 Daxue Consulting offers thorough benchmarks of players identified as successful in your business sector.
 The purpose of benchmarking analysis is to gain a level of insight regarding local players – with focus on 2 to 3 international brands that have successfully implemented its own digital sales platform in China- and their UI design set up to.